TinaHaitongWang/heart_rate_sentinel_server/README.md

         1.2.1 server.py is the main file host all activities.
 It is deployed on the duke vm.
-In order to send post/get request to this server use/adapt the following code, the server address is.
+In order to send post/get request to this server use/adapt the following code, the server address is vcm-7385.vm.duke.edu:5000.

               Please follow the format below to post and get: